 \section{Abstract}

-Resonant energy transfer (RET), between equal parity 1s65s\,$^3\mathrm{S}_1$ and 1s66s\,$^3\mathrm{S}_1$ Rydberg levels in helium has been observed in low-temperature ($\sim80$~mK) collisions with ammonia molecules which undergo inversion transitions in their X$\,^1$A$_1$ ground electronic state.
+Resonant energy transfer (RET), between the equal parity 1s65s\,$^3\mathrm{S}_1$ and 1s66s\,$^3\mathrm{S}_1$ Rydberg levels in helium has been observed in low-temperature ($\sim80$~mK) collisions with ammonia molecules which undergo inversion transitions in their X$\,^1$A$_1$ ground electronic state.
 This hybrid Rydberg-atom--polar-molecule RET represents a monopole-dipole energy exchange reaction that necessarily requires spatial overlap of the Rydberg-electron and molecular wavefunctions.
-Calculations, explicitly accounting for the charge-dipole interaction between the Rydberg electron and the molecular dipole, provide a quantitative explanation of the observations.
+Calculations, that account explicitly for the charge-dipole interaction between the Rydberg electron and the molecule, provide a quantitative explanation of the observations.
 Total parity is conserved in the reaction through the mixing of collisional angular momentum in the atom-molecule complex.
-This work opens opportunities to expand the toolbox of hybrid neutral-atom--polar-molecule platforms for quantum science with charge-dipole--mediated energy exchange.
+This work opens opportunities to expand the toolbox for quantum science with charge-dipole--mediated energy exchange in hybrid neutral-atom--polar-molecule platforms.

 Resonant energy transfer, the phenomenon by which an excitation is exchanged between energetically resonant quantum states, is of widespread interest in physics, chemistry and biology~\cite{jones2019resonance}.
 It was first discussed by F\"orster~\cite{forster1946energy} in the context of energy migration in dye polymers.
-Since pioneering experiments of Cario and Frank~\cite{cario1922uber}, RET has been utilized to explain photosynthesis in light harvesting complexes~\cite{sener2011forster, mirkovic2017light}, for imaging at single-molecule resolution~\cite{ha2024flourescence}, to tune molecular interactions and suppressing chemical reactions~\cite{li2021tuning, lassabliere2022model}, and to enrich the toolbox for quantum information processing~\cite{carroll25observation,guttridge23observation, picard2025entanglement}.
+Since pioneering experiments of Cario and Frank~\cite{cario1922uber}, RET has been utilized to explain photosynthesis in light harvesting complexes~\cite{sener2011forster, mirkovic2017light}, for imaging at single-molecule resolution~\cite{ha2024flourescence}, to tune molecular interactions and suppress chemical reactions~\cite{li2021tuning, lassabliere2022model}, and to enrich the toolbox for quantum information processing~\cite{carroll25observation,guttridge23observation, picard2025entanglement}.